BitcoinDesign/Guide/guide/case-studies/payjoin.md

 For the purpose of creating the sender flow, we will assume that the receiver only contributes UTXOs but does not contribute to the fees since this allows a simple, automated process for both parties.

-<p class="h3">In short, the sender flow outlined here asks the user to choose a fee-range instead of a fee-amount (or fee-rate) while keeping the rest of the user flow almost exactly the same.
-We use it to set 3 optional parameters specified in BIP-78, which can be used to construct a simple but effective payjoin implementation.</p>
+### In short, the sender flow outlined here asks the user to choose a fee-range instead of a fee-amount (or fee-rate) while keeping the rest of the user flow almost exactly the same.
+We use it to set 3 optional parameters specified in BIP-78, which can be used to construct a simple but effective payjoin implementation.

 The detailed thought process can be read [here](https://docs.google.com/document/d/1IPCQsdoVBGEceUnWhOeEhi-xcNF049RG1tRAchz-Iuc/edit?usp=sharing).